AguaClara/humic_acid/README.md

 # Humic Acid Removal
+We are investigating the optimal PACl dosage to encourage flocculation (and subsequent removal) of humic acid (aka.
+HA) from influent water in an AguaClara plant.

-Investigate the effluent humic acid (aka.
+Previous semester's mission statement: Investigate the effluent humic acid (aka.
 HA) concentrations with coagulant dosages increase for certain HA influent concentrations using a spectrophotometer and turbidimeter.
 Design experiments to compare HA effluent concentration trends for different HA influent concentations.

 ## Spring 2020
 ### Members